Assistant county police chief named acting chief

-Newly hired veteran law enforcement officer O'Neal Jackson III has been named the Glynn County Police Department's acting chief, replacing the outgoing Jacques Battiste.
+A newly hired veteran of Florida law enforcement has been named the Glynn County Police Department’s acting chief, replacing departing Jacques Battiste.

+O’Neal Jackson III’s first day as acting county police chief will be Monday, county officials said.

 O’Neal started with the Glynn County Police Department on Nov.
 7, hired as assistant police chief by Battiste.